codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 </layer-list>
 ```

-* Finally, we need to set the background for the tabs to the “tab_bar_background” drawable in styles.xml.
+* Finally, we need to set the background for the tabs to the “tab_bar_background” drawable in res/values-v14/styles.xml.

 ```xml
 <style name="AppBaseTheme" parent="android:Theme.Holo.Light.DarkActionBar">